Build a successful omni-channel business

 Direct distribution involves selling products directly to consumers without any intermediaries.
 It's a one-on-one interaction between the seller and the buyer.
 This approach is commonly seen in e-commerce businesses that operate solely through their websites or branded mobile apps.

-Advantages of Direct Distribution:
+Advantages of Direct Distribution

 Control: Direct distribution allows businesses to have complete control over their brand image, pricing strategies, and customer experience.